6 Ways to Get Military Travel Discounts

 The “happiest place on earth” offers veterans and military service members some sweet deals.

-This year, military personnel can choose between a Disney 4-Day Military Promotional Ticket for $226 plus tax or a 5-Day Military Promotional Ticket for $246 plus tax, both of which include the “park hopper” option to jump between Orlando parks.
+This year, military personnel can choose between a Disney 4-Day Military Promotional Ticket for $349 plus tax or a 5-Day Military Promotional Ticket for $369 plus tax, both of which include the “park hopper” option to jump between Orlando parks.

 All active or retired members of the military and their spouses are eligible for this deep discount.
 Military personnel can purchase up to six discounted tickets to share with family and friends.

-Disney also has a special, military-only resort called Shades of Green, which offers rooms to military personnel for $115 per night for a standard room to $445 per night for a 2-bedroom suite that can sleep up to 10 people.
-The resort also offers deals up to 40% off throughout the year.
+Disney also has a special, military-only resort called Shades of Green, which offers incredible deals depending on the room type.
+Rates are just $163 per night for a standard room type, and begin at $409 per night for a family suite that can sleep up to eight people and includes one king bed and three queen beds.
+The resort also offers deals up to 15% off throughout the year.

 4. Travel Companies